Samsung/starfish/docs/Coding_Style_Guide.md

 ```

 The opening curly brace should be on its own in the next line.
-Closing curly brace should be on the next line as the opening brace.
+A Closing curly brace should be on the next line as the opening brace.

 ```cpp
 returnType functionName()